predibase/lora_bakeoff/README.md

 This is the demo repo for the LoRA Bakeoff!

+To use this eval harness, please set your `PREDIBASE_API_TOKEN` in `.env` before running the harness.

 In the `tasks` directory, there is a subdirectory named `glue_sst2`, and inside of that subdirectory, there is a file named `metadata.yaml`.
 This is an example of the task-based organizational structure that the harness relies on.
 To add another task to the directory, it must follow the same convention: `tasks/{task_name}/metadata.yaml`.

 The `metadata.yaml` file includes metadata like: